When: Saturday 27 February 2021, 10am registration to 4.30pm

 At a time when populism has pushed mainstream politics to the extremes and climate change has reached a critical tipping point, craft is occupying an increasingly crucial role – to engage with those we disagree with or to take refuge within our communities of interest, to reflect the counter-cultures happening around us or to become that vital act of rebellion.

-The theme of the 2020 Heritage Crafts Association Conference is Craft Uprising.
-The keynote speakers will be Patrick Grant (Great British Sewing Bee) talking about disrupting the fast-fashion industry with his social enterprise Community Clothing and Sarah Corbett from the Craftivist Collective talking about the role of craft in change-making.
+The theme of the 2021 Heritage Crafts Association Conference is Craft Uprising.
+The keynote speakers will include Sarah Corbett from the Craftivist Collective talking about the role of craft in change-making.

 As well as the main programme of speakers you will also have the opportunity to print your own rebellious messages with Nick Hand‘s letterpress bicycle, bring your craft items for a pop-up gallery on the theme of ‘Powerful Objects’, and network with other makers from around the UK.